Steven Blair

-Steven Noel Blair (born July 4, 1939) is an American exercise scientist.
+Steven Noel Blair (July 4, 1939 – October 6, 2023) was an American exercise scientist.
 He has been a tenured professor in the Department of Exercise Science and Epidemiology and Biostatistics in the University of South Carolina's Arnold School of Public Health since 2006.
 He previously worked at the Dallas, Texas-based Cooper Institute, of which he was president and CEO from 2002 to 2006.
 He is known for his research on the health benefits of physical exercise.
 A 2005 New York Times article described Blair as "one of the nation's leading experts on the health benefits of exercise".

+Blair died on October 6, 2023, at the age of 84.

 Awards and degrees

 Blair's awards include the American Heart Association's Population Science Research Prize, the President's Council on Sports, Fitness, and Nutrition Lifetime Achievement Award, and the Bloomberg Manulife Prize from McGill University.
-He is also a fellow of the American Epidemiological Society, the American Heart Association, the American College of Sports Medicine, the National Academy of Kinesiology, the Society of Behavioral Medicine, and the Obesity Society.
+He was also a fellow of the American Epidemiological Society, the American Heart Association, the American College of Sports Medicine, the National Academy of Kinesiology, the Society of Behavioral Medicine, and the Obesity Society.
+Inducted in 1985, he is Fellow #302 in the National Academy of Kinesiology (formerly American Academy of Physical Education; American Academy of Kinesiology and Physical Education).
 He has served as president of the American College of Sports Medicine, the American Academy of Kinesiology and Physical Education, and the National Coalition for Promoting Physical Activity.
-He holds three honorary degrees: a Doctor Honoris Causa degree from the Free University of Brussels, a Doctor of Health Science degree from Lander University, and a Doctor of Science Honoris Causa degree from the University of Bristol.
+He held three honorary degrees: a Doctor Honoris Causa degree from the Free University of Brussels, a Doctor of Health Science degree from Lander University, and a Doctor of Science Honoris Causa degree from the University of Bristol.